Damian-Morales/DamianMorales.github.io/google-cybersecurity-cert/01-foundations.md

 # Course 1: Foundations of Cybersecurity

 ##  Key Concepts Learned
-- What cybersecurity is and why it’s critical in today’s world
+- Recognized the core skills and knowledge needed to become a cybersecurity analyst
+- Identified how security attacks impact business operations
+- Explained security ethics and the role of cybersecurity in modern organizations
+- Explored common tools and technologies used by security professionals

+##  Learning Objectives (from course modules)
+- Explain how this certificate program helps prepare learners for a career in security
-- Career pathways in cybersecurity
+- Define the field of cybersecurity
-- Introduction to confidentiality, integrity, and availability (CIA Triad)
+- Explore the responsibilities of an entry-level cybersecurity analyst
+- Describe how security analysts protect networks and information

-## 🛠 Hands-On Activity
+##  Hands-On Activities / Experiences
-- Explored different roles like SOC analyst, penetration tester, and security engineer
+- Reviewed real-world career paths and job roles (SOC analyst, penetration tester, etc.)
+- Completed self-assessments and scenario-based quizzes
-- Researched current cybersecurity threats
+- Investigated historical cyberattacks and ethics in cybersecurity

 ##  Reflection
-This course sparked my interest in working in a security operations center (SOC).
-It helped me understand how I can contribute to defending systems and protecting data.
+This course provided a solid foundation for understanding what cybersecurity professionals do and why their role is essential.
+It helped confirm my passion for pursuing a role in security operations and increased my interest in security ethics.

 [← Back to Portfolio](../index.html)